lillyebert/lillyportfolio/README.md

 ### About Me
 Hello!
 I am currently a sophomore at Loyola University Maryland.
 With skills in excel, python, access, and coding, I am able to create spreadsheets to organize and analyze data, and achieve a greater understanding of the data.
 I am adept at using onlinegdb, jdoodle, and access.
 My great skill set, commitment to excellent work, and passion for coding garners me as a valuable asset.
 In my spare time, I like to draw and read.
-You can find me on www.linkedin.com/in/lilly-ebert-600ba3270
+You can find me on [Linked In](<www.linkedin.com/in/lilly-ebert-600ba3270>)

 ### Education